 F3 = F2 Labradoodle and F2 Labradoodle cross

-Multi-generation = F3 or higher generation, or F1B and F1B cross is the best way to start the Multi generation line. - This is what the Australian Labradoodle's are, except they are usually at lest the 5th or 6th cross, and Australians do have other breeds in them, they are NOT just Poodle and Lab.
-Not a hybrid breed.
+Multi-generation = F3 or higher generation, or F1B and F1B cross is the best way to start the Multi generation line. - This is what the Australian Labradoodle's stated with, except they are usually at lest the 5th or 6th cross, + the spaniel breeds.

 Coat types When it comes to a Labradoodle coat, the look of your dog will depend very much on the way you have them groomed.
 Many groomers tend to cut doodles just like they cut poodles.
 If you like the fluffy look ask your groomer to cut more like a teddy bear and less like a poodle.